 Miami?
 Fort Lauderdale?
 Miami Beach???

 In making your choice as to where to stay, you can pretty much vacation on south beach without needing a car at all.
 You can wander out of your hotel to the beach, restaurants, shops and clubs.
 For cheaper accomadations, staying north can reduce the cost, but the beaches arent as nice.
-I recommend renting a car, but staying on Miami Beach somewhere-but only going to the beach between 1st and 14th streets.
-It can be a completely different experience going to visit Fort Lauderdale.
+I recommend renting a car, but if you stay on Miami Beach parking charges can be insane.

 Highlights of South Miami-